JEP draft: JFR Method Timing & Tracing

 ...

 If the constructor of a class needs to be traced or timed, <init> is used as the method name.
 Besides a method, the filter can be a class, in which case all the methods in that class are timed or traced.
-The filter can also be an annotation, in which case the annotated method is traced or timed.
+The filter can also be an annotation, which can be applied to either a method or a class.
+If applied to a class, all its methods will be traced or timed.
 For example, to see the number of times a REST endpoint is invoked and measure the approximate execution time:

 $ jcmd <pid> JFR.start method-timing=@jakarta.ws.rs.GET

-Multiple filters can be specified by separating them with a semicolon.
+Multiple filters can be specified, with semicolons as a delimiter.
 In the following example, the creation and destruction of file descriptors are traced.
 By looking at where the events do not match up, it is possible to find where file descriptors are leaking.

 $ java '-XX:StartFlightRecording:filename=fd.jfr,method-trace=java.io.FileDescriptor::<init>;java.io.FileDescriptor::close' ...